-Forced shifting (with clutch engaged) could cause damage to the engine, transmission and drive train.
+Forced shifting (without clutch lever pulled in) could cause damage to the engine, transmission and drive train.
 Such damage could cause loss of control, which could result in serious injury or death.
 Always pull the clutch lever fully toward the handlebars to disengage the clutch before shifting gears.